FixEight: Development and release

 FixEight was released in arcades in July 1992.
-Despite sharing the same gameplay mechanics, Out Zone composer Tatsuya Uemura stated in a 2017 podcast that FixEight was not directly related to its predecessor, although he and members of the original team had no involvement during development.
+Despite sharing the same gameplay mechanics, Out Zone composer Tatsuya Uemura revealed in a 2017 podcast that FixEight was not directly related to its predecessor, although he and members of the original team had no involvement during development.
 According to former Toaplan designer Junya Inoue, FixEight was designed by Nanpei Kaneko, a member who would later work on Knuckle Bash before quitting the company and work as illustrator for Japanese magazines.
 The soundtrack was composed by Toshiaki Tomizawa.
-On October 21, 1992, an album was co-published exclusively in Japan by Scitron and Pony Canyon, featuring an arranged song composed by Tomizawa.
+On October 21 of the same year, an album was co-published exclusively in Japan by Scitron and Pony Canyon, featuring an arranged song composed by Tomizawa.
 A promotional recording sent by Toaplan to arcade operators also features an arranged song not present in the 1992 album.